Srebrenica survivors applaud Karadzic life sentence - Journal du Cameroun

 It was the worst atrocity in Europe since World War II and deemed genocide by international justice.

+The three-year war that ended in 1995 between Bosnia’s Croats, Muslims and Serbs left 100,000 people dead.

+“Thank God for this, since another verdict would have killed us,” said Bida Osmanovic, whose 22-year-old son Faruk was killed in the massacre.

-About 50 Srebrenica mothers, sisters and widows as well as some male survivors of the massacre, who watched the verdict at a memorial in Potocari, just outside the ill-fated town, applauded and prayed when the ruling was announced.
+She was among about 50 Srebrenica mothers, sisters and widows as well as some male survivors of the atrocity, who watched the verdict at a memorial in Potocari, just outside the ill-fated town.

+“We will visit our children,” one woman said heading towards white tombstones.

+Ahead of the verdict, the survivors said they were hoping for such an outcome.

-“My hope and my only thought is that (Karadzic) is sentenced to life,” Hajrija Oric, 63, told AFP ahead of the verdict.
+“My hope and my only thought is that (Karadzic) is sentenced to life,” Hajrija Oric, 63, told AFP.

 Her 17-year-old son Elvir and husband Sahin were both killed in the massacre.
 Their remains were found years later and buried.